Bob Iger: The Walt Disney Company

 In 2020, Iger announced his intention to retire.
 On February 25, the board of directors named Bob Chapek – then-chairman of Disney Parks, Experiences and Products – the new chief executive, while appointing Iger executive chairman (an ad hoc post) to oversee the transition.
 In April, the board unexpectedly extended Iger's mandate until the end of 2021 due to the COVID-19 pandemic.
 On December 31, 2021, Iger stepped down and was succeeded by Susan Arnold as chair of the board.
 On November 20, 2022, Chapek was ousted by the Disney board with Iger reinstated as CEO.
 At the time of his rejoining Disney, Iger initially agreed to hold the post for two years while looking for a successor.
 On July 12, 2023, Iger and Disney extended the contract until the end of 2026.
 Iger's 2023 pay package included a base salary of $865,385, stock awards of $16.1 million, $10 million in stock option awards, $2.1 million in performance-based compensation, and $2.48 million in other compensation, leading to a total pay award of $31.6 million according to Disney's annual proxy statement.
 During Iger's second tenure, Disney's share price has remained substantially below record heights in 2021 under Chapek, despite streaming becoming profitable and strong theme park performance.
-Disney's share price has increased just 22% under Iger's second tenure versus 68% for the S&P 500.
+Disney's share price has increased 22% under Iger's second tenure versus 68% for the S&P 500.
+In January 2026, Iger announced that he intended to leave CEO role before the contract ends.
+He would officially step down as CEO at the company's annual meeting on March 18, 2026, while still staying on as senior advisor and a board member until the end of the year.

+Iger provided the voice of the weather forecaster Bob Tiger in Disney Animation's 2025 film Zootopia 2.

 Company boards and other activities

 On November 15, 2011, Apple Inc., led by CEO Tim Cook, named Iger to its board of directors.
-Iger was reportedly responsible for making Steve Jobs Disney's largest shareholder after its all-stock acquisition of Jobs' Pixar.
+Iger was reportedly responsible for making Steve Jobs Disney's largest shareholder after its all-stock acquisition of Jobs's Pixar.
 In September 2019, Iger resigned from his position on the board after Apple announced the pricing and release date of Apple TV+, a subscription streaming service which would compete with Disney+ upon its launch in November 2021.